Organic Materials

 Organic wool

 Certified organic wool is free of synthetic chemicals throughout the processing.
-The sheep graze in organic pasture, the wool is cleaned without bleach or solvents, and the garneting and carding are done without chemical additives.
-At Savvy Rest, we use only certified organic wool.
+The sheep graze in organic pastures, the wool is cleaned without bleach or solvents, and the garneting and carding are done without chemical additives.
+At Savvy Rest, we use only certified organic wool batting.

 Organic cotton fabric